fahrirusliyadi/friskamax__fahri--nextjs-doc/docs/project-structure.md

 # Project Structure

-Understanding the project structure is essential for effectively customizing and extending the portfolio template.
+Understanding the project structure is essential for effectively customizing the portfolio template.
 This document explains the organization of files and directories in the template.

 ## Directory Overview